LiamL17/thesauraptor/README.md

 ## Known Issues

-Getting the list of antonyms is a bit more difficult as the Wordpos library does not give this functionality.
-Later release might include the use of https://dictionaryapi.com/ where the user must provide their own API key.
-This is a free API for up to 1000 requests a day.
+Not using errors correctly.
+Most edge cases sorted, but can be better.

+## TODO

+Give user the option to use open source API to get list of synonyms instead of using API key.

 ## Release Notes

 ### 0.0.1

 Initial release of Thesauraptor!

+### 0.0.2

+Refactor Thesauraptor to use DictionaryAPI instead of wordpos.

 ---